brettchalupa/projectbook/README.md

-# Project Book -- Learn By Doing
+# Project Book — Learn By Doing

+A collection of over 50+ projects idea for learning new programming languages, frameworks, and libraries.

 Authored in Markdown with [mdBook](https://rust-lang.github.io/mdBook/).